 Ready for the richest, heartiest, most flavor packed meatless and dairy-free pasta dinner ever?
 You need to try this vegan baked ziti!
 With a chunky cauliflower walnut sauce and creamy cashew ricotta, this meal is sure to satisfy vegans and non-vegans alike!

 Well, I guess it's about time.
-I've got plenty of vegan lasagna and stuffed shell recipes on this site (Exhibits 1, 2, 3, 4, 5 and 6).
-So why is it that I waited until now to share some vegan baked ziti?
+Perhaps you're wondering why is it that I waited so long to share a vegan baked ziti recipe on this site?
 Honestly, I couldn't think of what to do with it to make it special.
 Baked ziti is pretty basic and relies so heavily on meat and cheese.
 What could I replace them with?

 I'd been rolling the ziti idea around in my head for a while, and then just last week it hit me: my cauliflower walnut spaghetti sauce would be perfect for some vegan ziti!